 If the ingredients list is long, or contains words you don't understand, then DON'T buy this product - it's guaranteed, that it has nothing to do with healthy food.

-If the ingredients list is NOT very short and primitive (like "Beef meat, salt, black pepper" or "Milk, bacterial cultures") - return the product to the shelf!
+If the ingredients list is NOT very short and primitive (like "Beef meat, salt, black pepper") - return the product to the shelf!

 Starches are one of the three main types of carbohydrates, so starchy food should be avoided.
-I have already mentioned starchy vegetables and rice, but potato/rice starch can also be added to products which seem to be healthy at first glimpse - for example, sour cream, cottage cheese and and even "natural" (unsweetened) yogurt - always check labels!
+I have already mentioned starchy vegetables and rice, but potato/rice starch can also be added to products which seem to be healthy at first glimpse - for example, sour cream, cottage cheese and and even "natural" (unsweetened) yogurt - always check labels (if you still eat diary despite its undesirability)!
 Since starch is usually added to minced meat products, such as sausages, those should be removed from your menu.
 Instead of them buy meat delicacies from the whole (not minced!) piece of meat (see the page JUST A FEW EXAMPLES OF WHAT TO EAT, the 3rd bullet).

 It is also desirable not to eat too much tomatoes and red bell pepper.
 You can eat other vegetables, but remember that they contain carbs as well, so do not eat too much of them.
 A lot of carbohydrates are also found in nuts and seeds, so they should also be restricted.
 Never buy them already cleaned - when you peel nuts or seeds by yourself, then willy-nilly you eat less for the same time period.
 Have you ever noticed that if you started eating them, it is difficult to stop?
 This is the action of carbs!
 If you have constipation, then increase the number of above-ground vegetables, seeds and nuts for fiber (eat cucumbers with skin!), and also return beans and peas to your table.